Prioritizing Staff Safety

-We even use barrier methods and air-flow monitoring in our facilities, as well as EPA-registered sanitizers and bacteriostatic softeners in our wash processes to keep products sanitized even after they leave our facility.
-This is just one way we go beyond the standards to ensure your linens, gowns and products (and the people using them) are safe.
+We even use barrier methods and air-flow monitoring in our facilities, as well as EPA-registered sanitizers and bacteriostatic softeners in our wash processes to keep products sanitized, even after they leave our facility.
+This is just one example of how we go beyond standards to ensure your linens, gowns and scrubs are safe - for our staff, yours, and your patients.

 “If it's wet, dry or sticky – and it's not yours – put a barrier between you and it.”

-This amusing and easy-to-remember phrase helps ensure our associates comply with OSHA and BBP standards.
-We make significant investments in training and equipment to comply accordingly.
+This easy-to-remember phrase helps ensure our associates comply with OSHA and BBP standards.
+We make significant investments in initial and ongoing training and equipment to comply accordingly.
 In response to OSHA’s “Occupational Exposures to Bloodborne Pathogens” Standard 29 CFR 1910.1030 (effective March 1992) and the Ryan White Comprehensive AIDS Emergency Act of 1990, ImageFIRST instituted a Bloodborne Pathogens Exposure Plan.

 “... nearly all laundry used in patient care can be considered contaminated."
 OSHA CFR 1910.1030 - Premables